Heritage & History

 Pictorial and Audiovisual Collections

-Search and browse Postcards and Views online.
 This collection is made up of postcards from Dublin City Libraries' collection.
 The main emphasis is on postcards of Dublin from the 19th and early 20th century.
+Browse a selection of historical postcards.

 Audiovisual material collected in the library concentrates on the oral tradition.
 Local history, community films and interviews, plays, lectures and poetry readings are held in these formats.